MaximilianMcC/ncea-assessment/README.md

 ![Long bay college logo](https://www.longbaycollege.com/wp-content/uploads/2020/09/Long_Bay_College_Logo_Tag2-1024x141.png)

 # DTS NCEA Assessment - 91883
 I will be using this GitHub repo to keep track of what I have done each day.
 It will have pseudocode, debugging, and program ideas.
 I have made the program in C#. **important:** You ___*need*___ to use a terminal that supports UTF-8.
-Don't use cmd and instead use something like [Windows Terminal](https://www.microsoft.com/en-nz/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab)
+Don't use cmd and instead use something like [Windows Terminal](https://www.microsoft.com/en-nz/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab).
+It will work without it, but you get a better experience when you use something that supports UTF-8.
 <br><br>
 **What is the purpose of your quiz?**
 <br>
-My quiz program allows people to create and share quizes that they have made.
-It uses an external JSON file to do it so people can easily share different quizes.
+My quiz program allows people to create and share quizzes that they have made.
+It uses an external JSON file to do it so people can easily share different quizzes.
 <br>
 **What style of quiz are you doing?**
 <br>
 My quiz is designed for people any age, as long as they can read the questions.
-It has been designed so that you can easiy answer the questions, and see the results.
+It has been designed so that you can easily answer the questions, and see the results.

 ---
 ## TODO
 1. [x] Load questions from the JSON.
-1. [ ] Create questions and save in the JSON
+1. [x] Create questions and save in the JSON
+1. [x] Remove questions from the JSON
 1. [ ] Write Pseudocode
 1. [ ] Refactor all code before exporting to exe